rescript-lang/rescript-compiler/README.md

 The `vendor/ninja.tar.gz` contains the vendored [ninja](https://github.com/ninja-build/ninja).
 Refer to its copyright and license notices for information about its licensing.

 Note that OSS is for sharing of knowledge, but the authorship should be respected.
-Copyright headers in each file, Acknowledgements section in this file and [History](./History.md) should be kept **intact**.
+Copyright headers in each file, Acknowledgements and History section in this file should be kept **intact**.

 See [Credits](./Credits.md) for more details.